JooYoo/swiftui-st-backup/README.md

 # SwiftUI mini-apps Playground

 My iOS Dev · **SwiftUI** learning playground.
 They are all mini-apps.
-I’m trying to cover the essential knowledge of iOS dev via SwiftUI.
+I’m trying to cover the essential knowledge of iOS dev by SwiftUI.
 Each of the mini-apps has its own branch.
-Clicking the app name go to the corresponding branch.
+Clicking the app title go to the corresponding branch.
 I summarized the app development detail in the branch README.
 If I followed a tutorial to implement the app.
 I will write the resource in the branch README, otherwise, 👨🏻‍💻 can be found in the front of the mini-app title.
 It means I built it by myself.

 ## Todos
 - [ ] build more apps